+Okay.
 You can see that the corners of this shape are not rounded.
-As described in the human interface guidelines for widgets, rounded rectangles are an important part of widgets visual design language.
+As described in the Human Interface Guidelines for widgets, rounded rectangles are an important part of widgets' visual design language.
 So I'm going to round the corners of this shape.
-I could use a corner radius modifier like this.
+I could use a cornerRadius modifier, like this...

-My mom drinks a lot of coffee too.
-So I'm sure she will be super excited about Wired, but this small text at the bottom may be difficult for her to read.
-So let's update our widget to support dynamic type so that she and all our users who prefer a larger text can use it too.
-First let's add a new preview to check what my widget looks like at a larger size category.
+My mom drinks a lot of coffee too, so I'm sure she will be super excited about Wired.
+But this small text at the bottom may be difficult for her to read.
+So let's update our widget to support dynamic type so that she and all our users who prefer larger text can use it too.
+First, let's add a new preview to check what my widget looks like at a larger size category.

-It looks great thanks to SwiftUI's adaptive nature, I didn't have to change anything to super dynamic type, and I've built a widget that's more inclusive with no additional work.
-Isn't that amazing.
-Next I want to talk about place holders.
-For a great widget experience, you should provide a place holder that the system can use while it's requesting of you from your extension or while the device is locked.
-You place holder should look just like your widget but without any specific content.
-Let's see how we can modify our view to also use it as a place holder.
-First I'm going to create another preview by copying an existing one.
+It looks great.
+Thanks to SwiftUI's adaptive nature, I didn't have to change anything to support dynamic type.
+And I built a widget that's more inclusive with no additional work.
+Isn't that amazing?
+Next, I want to talk about placeholders.
+For a great widget experience, you should provide a placeholder that the system can use while it's requesting a view from your extension or when the device is locked.
+Your placeholder should look just like your widget but without any specific content.
+Let's see how we can modify our view to also use it as a placeholder.
+First, I'm going to create another preview by copying an existing one.

-This looks okay but it's a bit of a waste of space.
-In my app I let the user take a photo of their drink when they log it.
+This looks okay, but it's a bit of a waste of space.
+In my app, I let the user take a photo of their drink when they log it.
 So let's make better use of screen real estate by including these photos in our widget.
-First I'm going to add the property to my data set to hold the name of that photo.
+First, I'm going to add the property to my data struct to hold the name of that photo.

 And make it resizable.

-Finally let's look at our place holder for this size by adding another preview.
+Awesome.
+Finally, let's look at our placeholder for this size by adding another preview.
 I'm pretty sure you're starting to get the hang of this.
 I'm copying the existing one and adding a modifier to it to make it a placeholder.

-First, let's look at how to make a corner radii look beautiful in your widget.
-When nesting rounded racks, most of the time you don't want them to use the same corner radius.
-Instead you want them to be concentric.
+First, let's look at how to make corner radii look beautiful in your widget.
+When nesting rounded rects, most of the time you don't want them to use the same corner radius.
+Instead, you want them to be concentric.
 In iOS 14, this is effortless.
-Set the new ContainerRelativeShape as the background for your view and SwiftUI will take it from there.
+Set the new ContainerRelativeShape as the background for your view, and SwiftUI will take it from there.
 That's almost too easy.
 In iOS 14, we added a new initializer on text to format a date according to a style.
-This allows you to create countdown's, timers, and other styles of absolute and relative dates.
-Because this will automatically update as time passes, it's a great way to make your widgets feel alive on the home screen.
+This allows you to create countdowns, timers, and other styles of absolute and relative dates.
+Because this will automatically update as time passes, it's a great way to make your widgets feel alive on the Home Screen.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.